Grilled Hawaiian Beef Kabobs are such an amazing yet simple recipe, you will be making them all year long.

 Your favorite island flavors come together with tender beef in a glorious kabob marinade along with juicy pineapple and a rainbow of perfectly cooked vegetables.
 Summer couldn’t possibly taste any better than this beef kabobs recipe!

 I get so excited to bring the grill out.
-I mean live in Arizona and we could probably grill all year long but somehow grilling became stressful this past year so I was a little discouraged.
-But then I figured it out.
+I mean, we live in Arizona and we could probably grill all year long, but somehow grilling became stressful this past year.
+I was a little discouraged, but then I figured it out.

 Everything needs a plan to be successful so I created my grilling plan and put it into action.
 It really made grilling a total joy again.
 I will tell you all my tips for simple grilling in a bit.

 I am sure you remember me raving over how badly I want to go to Hawaii to renew my vows for my 10 year anniversary.
 Well, here we are.
 This year is my 10th anniversary and all I can think about is Hawaii.

 I haven’t planned anything, I am not even sure we are going.
 But, I just can’t get my mind off of it.

 And those flavors that I associate with Hawaii keep finding their way into my food too.
 I mean really… The sweet, tangy fresh flavors are hard to get out of my mind.